YaslinskiyM/Note-Taker/README.md

 ## Usage

-This would be suitable for...
+This would be suitable to understand the fundamental architecture of e-commerce sites.

 ## License
 ${renderLicenseSection(data.license)}